kpearson/vimfiles/README.md

 ## Vimrc

+Symlink `vimrc` to the root directory as `.vimrc`.

+> If these vimfiles were brought in with my [Dotfiles](www.github.com/kpearson/dotfiles) install script, this is already taken care of.

 The vimrc file is split up across multiple files in two directories, `rcfiles` and `rcplugins`.
-The file are organized by topic and contain plugin specific bindings and settings.
+The file are organized by plugin and contain plugin specific bindings and settings.
 This way it is easy to know what bindings and settings are related to a given plugin.